metwork-framework/mfserv/.metwork-framework/configure_a_metwork_package.md

 ```

 As previously said, a good plugin should use good default values in its code to avoid to crash if custom values are not set at all.

+Currently, there no way to override a step configuration parameter in a `[step_....]` section of a `config.ini` plugin configuration file.
+However, it will be available in a next version of Metwork.